frederic-perez/AmE-dictionary/data/dictionary.md

 __recess<sup>1</sup>__ _n_ :two::hammer: (recesses) _The deepest recesses of the brain._
 __recess<sup>2</sup>__ _v_
 __recidivate__ _v_ To return to a previous pattern of behavior, especially to return to criminal habits. _Syn_ relapse, retrogress, lapse, regress, fall back _I did not mean to recidivate, but burgling homes is second nature to me._
-__recidivism__ _n_ :three: /rih-SID-uh-viz-um/ Relapse into criminal behavior, or more broadly, a tendency to relapse into a previous condition or mode of behavior.
+__recidivism__ _n_ :four: /rih-SID-uh-viz-um/ Relapse into criminal behavior, or more broadly, a tendency to relapse into a previous condition or mode of behavior.
 The repeating of or returning to criminal behavior by the same offender or type of offender. _The county’s new program has been very successful in reducing recidivism rates._
 __recidivist__ _n_ :four::hammer:
 __recipe__ _n_ :m: _Recipe to success._
 __reciprocate__ _v_ /rih-SIP-ruh-kayt/ To do something for or to someone who has done something similar for or to you. _It was kind of my friend to give me a ride to the airport, and on the flight I was thinking of how to reciprocate the favor._